wach128/cordova-plugin-health/README.md

 Capacitor does not automatically include all changes to AndroidManifest.xml or gradle files from plugin.xml.
 This is a short guide to do it manually.
 Based on plugin v3.1.0 and @capacitor/android v5.5.1, future versions may be different.

-1. install the plugin, DO NOT USE awesome-codova-plugin, it hasn't been updated yet `npm install cordova-plugin-health`.
-Build the app as you would normally do `npm run build`, sync it with the android code `npx cap sync` and get the Android project in Android Studio (suggested) `npx cap open android` or another editor.
+1. install the plugin from npm (`npm install cordova-plugin-health`), DO NOT USE awesome-codova-plugin, it hasn't been updated yet.
+Build the app as you would normally do (`npm run build`), sync it with the android code (`npx cap sync`) and get the Android project in Android Studio (`npx cap open android`) or another editor.

-2. add the Privacy Policy activity to AndroidManifest.xml, inside <application></application>:
+2. add the Privacy Policy activity to AndroidManifest.xml, inside `<application></application>`:
 ```xml
       <!-- For supported versions through Android 13, create an activity to show the rationale
        of Health Connect permissions once users click the privacy policy link. -->